lcvriend/flatbread/README.md

 </table>

 ### Percentages from totals and subtotals
-Flatbread let's you calculate the percentages from within a specified level of your data.
-You can transform the data or add the percentages into your pivot table:
+Flatbread let's you calculate the percentages of the totals or subtotals.
+You can either transform the data itself or add the percentages into your pivot table as separate columns.
+When rounding the percentages they will always add up to 100%:

 ```Python
 df.pipe(fb.percs.add, level=1)